Nereg/MyStatTelegramBot/README.md

-IDK if requirements.txt is working or not
+Docker is not working now !